 “What caught our attention was how fast this project was advancing and being permitted,” says Yuly Tenorio.
 “We were very concerned, not only for the situation of violence [in the region], but because of the systematic process of criminalization specifically aimed at immobilizing the work of defenders so this mining company could operate absent local resistance.”

-Rosa Masapanta is among more than 70 people criminalized for speaking out against this proposed mine and has simultaneously faced other acts of harassment and intimidation, including a wave of attacks on social media attempting to slander her reputation and disempower her struggle.
+As president of Flor de Caña, Rosa Masapanta represents members of her association who are among the more than 70 people who have been criminalized for speaking out against this proposed mine.
+She has simultaneously faced other acts of harassment and intimidation, including a wave of attacks on social media attempting to slander her reputation and disempower her struggle.
 She says, “I fear for my life, physical safety, and psychological health.
 During previous attempts to advance the environmental consultation, we noted a significant uptick in attacks on social media, especially threatening towards me.
 There were calls to violence, putting a price on my head.”

 The mining company has also been accused of installing security cameras near the town centre.
 Yuly Tenorio says the company is “implementing surveillance and monitoring strategies by installing these cameras under the pretext of security to create an atmosphere of fear in the communities.”